-Fees may be paid in US funds by check, money order, or credit card.
-In order to protect your account, please submit credit card information on a separate paper or you may call us and provide the information by phone.
+Fees may be paid in US funds by check, money order, or credit card and are non-refundable.
+In order to protect your account, please use our online payment system.

 Filing Fees = $150 to file an application, valid for 2 years ($50 if the applicant is enrolled in an advanced degree-granting program in a BCIA-approved health area field at a regionally-accredited university)

 Certification Fees = $275 covering one scheduled seating of the written certification exam ($75 for individuals currently certified in biofeedback)

 Revalidation Fee = $50 - 100, depending upon the time requested